-AIB has announced an upcoming roundtable call: “Creating Association Healthcare Plans,” scheduled this spring on Monday, June 17.
-Health insurance has been heralded as an important benefit that associations can provide to their member businesses, but how does an association negotiate such a contract?
-The … Read More
+AIB has announced an upcoming roundtable call: “Running and Growing Your Association,” scheduled this spring on Monday, June 17, 2019.
+Independent business associations across sectors provide valuable tools and education to their member businesses, but how does an association most effectively grow its membership?
+How does … Read More

 The Federal Trade Commission (FTC) recently approved a merger between office-supply chain Staples and Essendant, one of just two national wholesale companies upon which independent office products dealers rely — giving control of this important supplier to one of their biggest competitors.
 In joint … Read More